 Hmmm ok … and my job is to make this easy.

-Things to know (enter stereotyping)
+Things we know (enter stereotyping)

 - More males to females in a group